On the density of strongly minimal algebraic vector fields: Introduction

+In this case, the proper Zariski-closed subsets forming the exponential set of parameters can be taken to be defined over any field of definition of the algebraic variety $X$ and of the hyperplane section $H_X$.
+Since the $\Xi(X_0,d)$ when $d$ varies among the nonnegative integers form an increasing filtration

+of the space $\Xi(X_0)$ of regular vector fields on $X_0$, Theorem B implies that strongly minimal and geometrically trivial algebraic vector fields are dense in the space of all regular algebraic vector fields on the complement of a smooth hyperplane section in any smooth projective complex-algebraic variety. \\

-Note that, even putting aside the effectiveness condition on the degree, Theorem A does not follow from Theorem B because of the well-known discrepancy between the degree of an affine vector field and the projective degree of the associated foliation.\footnote{ The foliation on $\mathbb{P}^n$ associated with a generic vector field of (affine) degree $d$ is a foliation of degree $d - 1$ leaving the hyperplane at infinity invariant while a generic foliation of degree $d - 1$ on $\P^n$ does not leave any hyperplane invariant.} Nevertheless, the two theorems follow from the same principle to construct (strongly) minimal autonomous differential equations (Theorem D) stated below. \\
+Even after putting aside the effectiveness condition on the degree, Theorem A can not be deduced Theorem B applied to $X = \mathbb{P}^n$ because of the well-known discrepancy between the degree of an affine vector field and the projective degree of the associated foliation.
+A common feature of both settings established by Coutinho and Pereira \cite{Coutinho-Pereira, Coutinho} is the existence of algebraic vector fields with {\em ``strongly isolated'' non-resonant singular points}: complex points where the algebraic vector field vanishes, the eigenvalues of the linear part of the vector field are $\mathbb{Q}$-linearly independent and which are not contained in any proper positive-dimensional irreducible subvariety tangent to the algebraic vector field.
+The subvarieties with the latter property are called {\em invariant} as they are preserved under the complex-analytic flow of the vector field.

+\begin{thmx} Let $(X,v)$ be a complex algebraic vector field with reduced singularities of dimension $n \geq 2$.
+Assume that $(X,v)$ admits a singular point $x_0 \in X$ satisfying: \begin{itemize} \item[(a)] the singularity $x_0$ is {\em non-resonant} in the sense that the eigenvalues $\lambda_1,\ldots, \lambda_n \in \mathbb{C}$ of the linear part of $v$ at $x_0$ generate a free $\mathbb{Z}$-module of rank $n$ in $\mathbb{C}$, \item[(b)] the singularity $x_0$ is not contained in any {\em invariant} proper positive-dimensional irreducible algebraic subvariety of $(X,v)$. \end{itemize} Then the generic type of $(X,v)$ is minimal. \end{thmx}

+The algebraic vector field $(X,v)$ has {\em reduced singularities} if its singular locus $\mathrm{Sing}(v)$ consisting of the points where $v$ vanishes has codimension greater or equal to two in $X$.
+Note that an algebraic vector field may admit nontrivial invariant subvarieties and satisfy the assumptions of Theorem C. This is for example the case for the quadratic planar Lotka-Volterra systems to which this theorem is applied in \cite{DEJ}.
+In dimension two and dimension three, the assumption (a) that the singularity is non-resonant can be removed, see Remark \ref{remark-theoremminimality2}.